 Additionally, we're providing use_template=True on the text field.
-This allows us to use a data template (rather than error prone concatenation) to build the document the search engine will use in searching.
+This allows us to use a data template (rather than error-prone concatenation) to build the document the search engine will index.
 You'll need to create a new template inside your template directory called search/indexes/myapp/note_text.txt and place the following inside: